Dennis-Rosenbaum/XTRF/README.md

 API URL: https://simplytranslate.s.xtrf.eu/api/doc/users/introduction.html

 ## Using the Wrapper
-Start of by creating your own implementation of `Xtrf.Instance.IConnection` and add this to the static `XtrfConnection`.
+Start of by creating your own implementation of `Xtrf.Interface.IConnection` and add this to the static `XtrfConnection`.
 You can also specify your custom errorlogging.

 Should look something like this: